manojake/javascript-playground/cssCheetSheet.md

 Relative units: _em_ and _rem_: relative to the font size of the parent element and the root element, respectively.

 _vh_ and _vw_: relative to the viewport's height and width, respectively

+## ems and rems
+__the em unit means "my parent element's font-size"__ in the case of typography.
+So each successive level of nesting gets progressively larger

+On the other hand, __the rem unit means "The root element's font-size" (rem stands for "root em")__